Educate Your Users to Help Protect Your Org

 The National Institute of Standards and Technology (NIST) publishes guidelines for digital identity authentication and lifecycle management regularly.
 These simple best practices help reduce password threats, whether or not you’re using additional technologies like MFA and single sign-on (SSO) for extra protection.

 Use unique passwords

 We've all done it — used the same password for multiple websites (Rover123 anyone?).
-While this makes for passwords that are easy to remember, because it is so common, adding minor variations is the first thing attackers try when they crack a password.
+While this makes for a password that is easy to remember, because the schema is so common, adding minor variations is the first thing attackers try when attempting to crack a password.
 Using insecure passwords like this is a common way for attackers to access important information when a website or platform becomes compromised (hacked), and user credentials are made publicly available or sold online.
 If the password used for the compromised website is also used for something important, like your online banking, or corporate database access, this can cause serious problems.
 If you use the same password with even minor variations, attackers can gain access to many sites by simply trying out variations.

 Use complex passwords